 \section{Active Inference and BTs for Reactive Action Planning and Execution}

-In this section we introduce our novel approach using behavior trees and active inference.
-Even though active inference is a very promising theory, from a computational perspective computing the expected free-energy for each possible policy that a robot might take is cost-prohibitive.
-This curse of dimensionality is due do the combinatorial explosion when looking deep into the future \cite{DaCosta2020}.
-To solve this problem, we propose to replace \textit{deep policies} with \textit{shallow decision trees} that are \textit{hierarchically composable}.
+In this section, we introduce our novel approach using BTs and active inference.
+Even though active inference is a very promising theory, from a computational perspective computing the expected free-energy for each possible plan that a robot might take is cost-prohibitive.
+This curse of dimensionality is due to the combinatorial explosion when looking deep into the future \cite{DaCosta2020}.
+To solve this problem, we propose to replace \textit{deep plans} with \textit{shallow decision trees} that are \textit{hierarchically composable}.
 This will allow us to simplify our offline plans, exploit opportunities, and act intelligently to resolve local unforeseen contingencies.
-Our idea consists in two main intuitions: \begin{itemize} \item To avoid combinatorial explosion while planning and acting with active inference for long term tasks we specify the nominal behavior of an agent through a BT, used as a prior.
-Doing so, Behavior Trees provide \textit{global reactivity to foreseen situations} \item To avoid coding every possible contingency in the BT, we program only desired states offline, and we leave action selection to the online active inference scheme.
-Active inference provides then \textit{local reactivity to unforeseen situations}. \end{itemize} To achieve such a hybrid integration, and to be able to deploy this architecture on real robotic platforms, we addressed the following three fundamental problems: 1) how to define the generative models for active inference in robotics, 2) how to use BTs to provide priors as desired states to active inference, 3) how to handle action preconditions in active inference, and possible conflicts which might arise at run-time in a dynamic environment.
+Our idea consists of two main intuitions: \begin{itemize} \item To avoid combinatorial explosion while planning and acting with active inference for long-term tasks we specify the nominal behavior of an agent through a BT, used as a prior.
+In doing so, BTs provide \textit{global reactivity to foreseen situations} \item To avoid coding every possible contingency in the BT, we program only desired states offline, and we leave action selection to the online active inference scheme.
+Active inference provides then \textit{local reactivity to unforeseen situations}. \end{itemize}

+To achieve such a hybrid integration, and to be able to deploy this architecture on real robotic platforms, we addressed the following three fundamental problems: 1) how to define the generative models for active inference in robotics, 2) how to use BTs to provide priors as desired states to active inference, 3) how to handle action preconditions in active inference, and possible conflicts which might arise at run-time in a dynamic environment.